skusunam/backbone-spring-cellar/README.md

 This is a popular "backbone.cellar" sample application from @ccoenraets hosted @https://github.com/ccoenraets/backbone-cellar/ with SpringMVC as RESTful service.

-"Backbone Cellar" is a sample application built with Backbone.js.
-IT used "backbone.paginator" plugin for implementing server side pagination i.e requestPager module (please read backbone.paginator's README).

 Original example is modified to achieve these: